Updated June 7, 2023

-Overview Of Data Lake
+Introduction to Data Lake

-Why we Need a Data Lake?
+Why do we need a Data Lake?

 Reasons for using it are as follows:

-No silo structure is available.
+- No silo structure is available.

-It offers customers a 360-degree view and a robust analysis.
+- It offers customers a 360-degree view and a robust analysis.

 The quality of the analysis also increases with the increase in data volume, data quality, and metadata.